Spending: the psychology of money

 “The state of our personal finances and spending habits plays an active role in determining our overall mental health and our well-being in other areas of life.“

 Understanding the different forms of economic activity is a necessary step towards learning how the psychology of money could be affecting our own peace of mind.
-A report by the Department of Psychology at the University of Cambridge sought to identify the psychological impact of qualitative factors within our spending habits, as opposed to simply the amount spent.
+Indeed, a report by the Department of Psychology at the University of Cambridge sought to identify the psychological impact of qualitative factors within our spending habits, as opposed to simply the amount spent.

 Spending money to get happy